SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |
 | [![Flamegraph before Flattening the nested sets.][flamegraph-before]][flamegraph-before] | [![Flamegraph after Flattening the nested sets.][flamegraph-after]][flamegraph-after] |

-[^cpu]: I ran the experiment on a server with dual EPYC 7763 64-Core processors with hyperthreading turned off.
+[^cpu]: I ran the experiments on a server with dual EPYC 7763 64-Core processors with hyperthreading turned off.

 [^real-code]: These are simplified pseudo Rust code based on [my real